 The way we chose to live our lives can greatly impact the quality and behaviour of our cells.
 Key lifestyle factors such as how much sleep and exercise we get and the amount of stress we endure, can make a big difference to how our cells behave.

 You can learn more about the impact of sleep, exercise and stress in our chapter on wellness and lifestyle.

 Our skin is built from the inside out and is dependent on being supplied the required nutrition in order to be able to produce healthy skin on a daily basis.

-While we can’t stop the ageing process we can slow it down by giving our bodies the nutrients it needs.
+While we can’t stop the ageing process we can age better by giving our bodies the nutrients it needs.

 How we care for our skin can play a big role in how our skin cells change and grow.
 Using ingredients that are beneficial to our skin and don’t irritate or harm it is crucial.